Thailand 2025: The Best Areas in Koh Phangan for Families

 The residents of Thong Nai Pan will hate me for saying this, but I stand by it: If you’re planning a family vacation and want to stay in one place, Thong Nai Pan is the right place for you.
 If you want to explore more of the island, then definitely not.

 Why?
-Thong Nai Pan is the most remote place on the entire island and has its own microcosm.
+Thong Nai Pan is a very remote place on the island and has its own microcosm.
 From Thongsala, it takes a full 35 minutes, and the road is so hilly that it should only be tackled by experienced scooter riders or, preferably, by car.

 Since it’s such a remote place and transporting food is more complicated, everything is a bit more expensive there.